 - Blend ALL ingredients in a blender or food processor, slowly adding the mealworms as you blend

-- Puree all ingredients until completely smooth
+- Purée all ingredients until completely smooth

 - Pour into ice trays and freeze

-- Store the cubes in ziplock bags
+- Store the cubes in Ziploc bags

 I fed my gecko one eyedropper twice a day to start.
 After a few days to a week, I decreased it to once a day.
 I continued with once a day, offering a full eyedropper of slushy mix for about a week or so more.
 Then I stopped giving it.

 I would wait a day or two, the gecko not being provided food, and then attempt to give the gecko either crickets or mealworms, whichever it was used to eating.
-Usually, this method was successful, as the gecko had been used to eating daily then going without food for a few days, made it hungry enough to eat on its own.
+Usually, this method was successful, as the gecko had been used to eating daily and then going without food for a few days, which made it hungry enough to eat on its own.